MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 - **Prioritize security**: To safeguard your systems, use the least privileged account to run self-hosted agents.
 For instance, consider using your machine account or a managed service identity.
 It's also advisable to allow Azure Pipelines to handle access to secrets and environments.

 ### Exercise 1: Create agents and configure agent pools

+In this exercise, you will create an agent and configure agent pools.

 1. Navigate to the Azure DevOps portal at https://dev.azure.com and sign in with your account.
 2. Choose the organization you want to work with.